kmg731/kmg731/README.md

 I've got my own little blog over at https://zhaba.dev where I post all kinds of CS related stuff.
 I like to document my projects, write tutorials about things I think are interesting and just share my thoughts.

-- I'm currenlty working on a cool todo app with github integration along with fumbling through building some basic interpreter/compiler.
+- My main project right now is a todo app with github integration.
+I'm also trying to figure out some basic interpreter/compiler design.
 - I'm currently learning more about C and linux system programming, learning some rust, bash scripting, and GUI programming when I can and just trying to keep working on the things I find most interesting
 - My other hobbies mainly center around literature and translation.
 I speak Russian and Japanese and love learning languages.